Rohit-Tiwari-97/Covid-19-Cases-Animated-Bar-Chart-Race/README.md

 In this project, I created an animated bar chart race for the number of covid-19 cases of 8 countries India, USA, China, Brazil, Russia, UK.
 Bangladesh, Pakistan between the time period of Feb 2020 to April 2021.

-Key Skills : Python, pandas library.
+Key Skills : Python, Pandas, data visualization

-Dataset Source : kaggle.com
+Dataset Source : worldometers.info

 # To see the output of Project click the below video ...👇 👇 👇...